Ohai Railway Board: Demise

 Economic reform in the 1980s ultimately led to the demise of the ORB.
 One of the ORB's members, the State Mines Department, became Coal Corporation on 1 April 1987.
 According to one source, the Coal Corporation and the New Zealand Railways Corporation (NZR) "put pressure" on the ORB to amalgamate with NZR.
 Following the 1989 local government reforms the Wallace County Council was amalgamated into the Southland County Council, forming the Southland District Council.
-The District Council took over running of the ORB from 1989, and the ORB's operations were incorporated into the national rail network on 1 June 1990, and from then on the New Zealand Railways Corporation operated trains on the line.
+The District Council took over running of the ORB from 1989, and the board was formally dissolved on 31 May 1990.
+ORB's operations were incorporated into the national rail network on 1 June 1990, and from then on the New Zealand Railways Corporation operated trains on the line.

-In 1992 the Southland District Council sold the ORB to New Zealand Rail Limited, (the rail and ferry operations of the Railways Corporation, which was split off from the corporation in 1991) who paid $1.2 million for the line and other assets of the ORB.
+In 1992 the Southland District Council sold the remaining assets of the ORB to New Zealand Rail Limited, (the rail and ferry operations of the Railways Corporation, which was split off from the corporation in 1991) who paid $1.2 million for the line and other assets of the ORB.
 The proceeds of this sale were used to form the Ohai Railway Board Trust, which grants money to local projects.

-The line still serves coal trains between Invercargill and Nightcaps.
-The line is now called the Ohai Line, and it is one of the very few survivors of a formerly extensive rural branch line network.
+From 1992 the entire line was called the Ohai Line, and was one of the very few survivors of a formerly extensive rural branch line network.
+In 2023, the line was extensively damaged by a storm.
+The sole customer, Bathurst Resources, then announced that the last mine it operates in the region (Takitimu) will close in 2027, with the railing of coal from Invercargill coming to an end in 2026.